VictorRodriguez/hobbies/cloud/specifications/multi-os-2004415-architecture.rst

 Proposed change
 ===============

+If this change is completed the end to end big picture for the developer/user will be:

+- The user can select the Linux OS used for the host OS
+- The user can select the Linux OS used for the containers used in a starling x deployment
+- The selection of the host OS and the container OS is independent
+- The default operating system to build will be CentOS / RHEL.
+- The build system will use the Linux distribution build systems toensure the distribution is consistent
+- The nightly build will use the same mechanisms and the developer build to ensure consistent build output.
+- Proper documentation to the developer documentation as : STX Developer’s Guide
+- Developer workflow with multi OS will be minimized.
+- The definition of how a package is built for a specific Linux distribution will be separated from the actual source code to simplify the addition of other Linux distributions.

-This specification proposes a step-wise approach with a number of additional specification that will break down the steps outlined below.
+In orer to achieve these goals, this specification proposes a step-wise approach with a number of additional specification that will break down the steps outlined below:

 Reorganize the STX Flock source, a specification will be created to detail the implementation.
 The source and build specific metadata should be separated to